MehdiFirouzi/GLB-extremes/README.md

 *
 * src/figures/ – scripts for generating publication figures
 *
+* src/lwr/ – scripts for the Locally Weighted Regression method for all datasets
+*
+* src/statistical metrics/ – scripts for calculating the statistical metrics for each dataset
+*
 * notebooks/ – Jupyter notebooks for exploratory analysis and demonstrations
 *
 * config/ – configuration files (YAML/JSON) for study settings, paths, and index lists